The sleeping bank deposit customer - It is time to wake-up

 We also suggest this cash should be put to work.
 A small portion of it, generally enough to cover monthly bills should be in a checking account.
 The rest should be in interest-bearing accounts, such as high-yield savings, a CD laddering strategy, or a Money Market mutual fund.

-When is the last time you checked your deposit account interest rate?
+When was the last time you checked your deposit account interest rate?

 Recently, people have increased their bank deposits which would benefit from higher interest rates.
 Especially in the post-pandemic fiscal policy-impacted world, bank deposits have increased.
 In fact, the FDIC reports domestic deposits have increased from $13.2 Trillion before the pandemic to $18.3 Trillion in the most recent report.
 That is a whopping 39% bank deposit increase in under 3 years.